 Five of the judges?
 This is a guy who knows people, let me tell you.
 He apparently continues to flout the law.
 Scandal follows him everywhere.
 Yet he still counts most political elite in Maryland among his closest friends.
 I remember reading in 1999, when he got out of jail, about how the many influential Maryland politicians were there to meet him as he walked out of prison.
 Folks, that’s what I call influence.

 We need to learn more about what makes this guy tick.
-So I’m not asking for, I’m demanding someone write a biography of Bruce Bereano.
+So I’m not asking for, I’m demanding, that someone write a biography of Bruce Bereano.